Learning a Vehicle’s Past: What to Look for in a Vehicle History Report

 Accident and Theft Records

-Obviously the specific details reported will vary by provider, but the three points listed above are pretty standard and should be included on most reports.
-Scrutinize your vehicle history report with a keen, sharp eye and investigate any discrepancies you find between the data and the story you’ve been told about the car, truck or SUV in question.
+Scrutinize your vehicle history report with a keen, sharp eye and investigate any discrepancies you find between the data and the story you’ve been told about the car, truck, or SUV in question.
 A little extra work now could potentially save you lots of time and money later.